ansible-collections/community.aws/docs/community.aws.s3_cors_module.rst

 Synopsis
 --------
-- Manage CORS for S3 buckets in AWS
+- Manage CORS for S3 buckets in AWS.
+- Prior to release 5.0.0 this module was called ``community.aws.aws_s3_cors``.
+The usage did not change.